GautamBatta73/SidGautam/Versions/Prog_Language/Documentation/readme.md

 <br>

 ### StringLiterals
 The String datatype is used to represent textual data.
 It can act as a list of characters.
 Each element in the String occupies a position in the String.
 The first element is at index 0, the next at index 1, and so on.
 The length of a String is the number of elements in it.
-You can create strings using string literals.
+You can create strings using string literals or template literals.

 [Extra Importable String Utilities](https://github.com/GautamBatta73/SidGautam/blob/main/Versions/Prog_Language/Documentation/Libraries/strutils.md)

 <br>

-All strings use "", and you can add escape characters: \n \\"
+All strings are enclosed by double quotes ( " ), and you can add escape characters: \n \\"
 ```python
 var string = "Hello\nWorld";